 Therefore any difference between the amounts calculated under IAS19 and the statutory pension fund contribution is accounted for in the Movement in Reserves via a transfer to and from the Pensions Reserve.
 In this manner the notional debits and credits for retirement benefits are removed and replaced with debits for the cash actually paid to the pension fund and pensioners and any such amounts payable but unpaid at the year-end.
-The negative balance that arises on the Pensions Reserve thereby measures the beneficial impact to the General Fund of being required to account for retirement benefits are earned by employees.
+The negative balance that arises on the Pensions Reserve thereby measures the beneficial impact to the General Fund of being required to account for retirement benefits on the basis of cash flows rather than as benefits are earned by employees.

-The Fund is subject to actuarial revaluation every three years with the latest valuation being that as at 31 March 2019 vi) Events after the Balance Sheet Date occur between the end of the reporting period and the date when the Statement of Accounts is authorised for issue.
+The Fund is subject to actuarial revaluation every three years with the latest valuation being that as at 31 March 2019 vi) Events after the Balance Sheet Date

+Events after the balance sheet date are those events, both favourable and unfavourable, that occur between the end of the reporting period and the date when the Statement of Accounts is authorised for issue.
 Two types of events can be identified:

-Events after the balance sheet date are those events, both favourable and unfavourable, that